 Biofreeze Muscle Recovery

-For the past 2 years, my secret weapon for pre, during and post-race is Biofreeze.
+For the past 2 years, my secret weapon for pre, during, and post-race is Biofreeze.
 In case you are wondering if Biofreeze is good for sore muscles, yes it really is.
-Here is why!
+What does Biofreeze do to muscles?

-The way Biofreeze works is that the fast acting, menthol based formula of Biofreeze provides you powerful pain relief when you apply it to your skin.
-I actually realized that Biofreeze works even better than regular ice and you can target the area that causes the pain pretty accurate.
+The way Biofreeze works is that the fast-acting, menthol-based formula of Biofreeze provides you powerful pain relief when you apply it to your skin.
+I actually realized that Biofreeze works even better than regular ice and you can target the area that causes the pain pretty accurately.
 It also smells amazing by the way.
-Biofreeze muscle recovery has been a great help during my training cycles for my long distance races.
+Biofreeze muscle recovery has been a great help during my training cycles for my long-distance races.

 Biofreeze states on their website, that clinical studies have shown that those who use Biofreeze decrease their pain twice as much as those who don’t.
-While I was running the New York City Marathon last year during the final miles in the Bronx all I felt was soreness, fatigues in my legs and tiredness.
+While I was running the New York City Marathon last year during the final miles in the Bronx all I felt was soreness, fatigue in my legs, and tiredness.

-Runners had to run through the Biofreeze Relief Zone where volunteers would apply Biofreeze on runner’s legs, backs, and ankles.
+Runners had to run through the Biofreeze Relief Zone where volunteers would apply Biofreeze on the runner’s legs, backs, and ankles.
 It immediately helped me.
-I felt less sore until almost to the finish line, found back into my running rhythm and finished strong.
+I felt less sore until almost to the finish line, found back into my running rhythm, and finished strong.

-It is important to understand how pain happens.
+Does Biofreeze reduce inflammation?
+It is important to understand how pain (due to inflammation or other reasons) happens.
 Your receptors send a signal from your spine to your brain.
 The cold sensations, like menthol, stimulate receptors to block those signals to relieve pain.
 It’s really simple.
-People use it for sprains, sore muscles, arthritis and all other types of joint pain.
+People use it for sprains, sore muscles, arthritis, and all other types of joint pain.

 How to benefit from Biofreeze during training

 Biofreeze is not only good during races.
 I use Biofreeze before longer, harder workouts on a regular basis as well.
 When it’s really hot outside, the cooling effect actually feels nice on your legs too.
-New York City can get extremely warm in the summer, so I always have a Biofreeze spray close by to relief my pain, soreness and stay cool during my runs.
+New York City can get extremely warm in the summer, so I always have a Biofreeze spray close by to relieve my pain, soreness, and stay cool during my runs.